over9000jews/LLTest/README.txt

 Navigations at the bottom, once a user is selected you may browse his/her genes/geneRegions from floating panels on left and right.

+genes of Interest will be highlighted in bright red with black text in contrast to the .. other color-coded a,t,g,c's.

 cheers